siu-sing/blog/_posts/2020-07-23-project-2:labellr.md

 Labellr aims to provide a platform for crowdsourcing labellers to not only help label training data, but allow for users/data scientists to select different demographics to help label the data in specific contexts.

-I was excited about this since it was a data-related problem that I have encountered and attemped to solve (hackily) before.
+I was excited about this since it was a data-related problem that I have encountered and attempted to solve (hackily) before.

 It was also a good opportunity to design a system and data model for a typical crowdsourcing platform which could transfer easily to other types of similar business problems.